cangorur/human_robot_collaboration/README.md

 morse run hrc_morse hrc_scenario.py
 roslaunch hrc_ros hrc.launch
 ```
+you can optionally call <hrc_scenario_cam_only.py> for a simplified scenario to use for human activity recognition (a dummy robot with Kinect camera on).

 Every process is run by a rosservice call.
 Run "rosservice list" to see all available interfaces !
 You can simply run each by typing "rosservice call /human/walk_away"
 To run the system:
 ```